cu-mkp/m-k-manuscript-data/_texts/p-170v_tl.md

 They have also received, as part of the revenue of the year fifteen hundred seventy nine, three hundred forty three and one third ecus.

-And for the first year, they remain to be paid eighty livres and fifteen sous, | and for the second settlement, they have not yet received anything.
+And for the first year, they remain <span class="x">to be paid</span> eighty livres and fifteen sous, | and for the second settlement, they have not yet received anything.